sherine-aishu/Portfolio-project-3/README.md

 ***Why to index the data in elastic search?***
 Indexing is essential in Elasticsearch to ensure fast, efficient, and flexible data retrieval.

+***What is the default port of these services?***
+Default port of logstash: 5044
+Default port of elasticsearch: 9200
+Default port of kibana: 5601

 **REQUIREMENTS:**